lindekaer/epic-sync/README.md

 # Epic sync

 Execute system commands and store the output in a Github gist.
-A backup tool for dotfiles.

 ## Requirements